 How to use the WKR scheme

-Employers must justify the WKR when you file your payroll tax returns (aangifte loonheffingen).
-Do you need to pay a final levy?
-Then you must justify your WKR in the second tax period of the following calendar year.
-If you do not surpass the discretionary scope, you do not need to file and pay the final levy.
+As an employer you must justify the WKR when you file your payroll tax returns (aangifte loonheffingen).
+If you stay within the discretionary margin, you do not need to file and pay the final levy.
+Will you spend more than the discretionary margin?
+You will have to pay a final levy.
+You must justify the WKR in the second tax period of the following calendar year.